connie-feng/connie-feng.github.io/_posts/blog/software_engineering/2020-06-08-technical-interview-study-guide.md

 * much much more

 ## Questions
-* how would you describe the company culture?
+* How would you describe the company culture?
+* What does a typical day look like for you?